Scholars funded by NSF, USDA and NIH must complete training in the responsible conduct of research (RCR). Those requirements are detailed below:

-NSF - The recent America COMPETES Act includes a requirement that beginning with proposals submitted on or after January 4, 2010, all undergraduate students, graduate students, and postdoctoral researchers" who will be supported by National Science Foundation (NSF) to conduct research" receive training in the Responsible Conduct of Research (RCR).
+NSF - All undergraduate students, graduate students, and postdoctoral researchers "who will be supported by National Science Foundation (NSF) to conduct research" must receive training in the Responsible Conduct of Research (RCR).

-USDA - Effective for awards subject to the February 2013 Research Terms and Conditions, the U.S. Department of Agriculture (USDA) National Institute of Food and Agriculture (NIFA) has mandated that program directors, faculty, undergraduate students, graduate students, postdoctoral researchers, and any staff participating in the research project receive appropriate training and oversight in the responsible and ethical conduct of research (RCR).
-Any award issued after February 1, 2013 must comply with this requirement.
+USDA - The U.S. Department of Agriculture (USDA) National Institute of Food and Agriculture (NIFA) has mandated that program directors, faculty, undergraduate students, graduate students, postdoctoral researchers, and any staff participating in the research project receive appropriate training and oversight in the responsible and ethical conduct of research (RCR).

 Acquisition, Management, Sharing and Ownership of Data

 The CU RCR training program includes both interdisciplinary general and program-specific RCR content.
 The phased program is intended to provide quality training experiences while offering flexibility for the learner.

 This requirement must be completed within the first 12 months of support/employment/participation on the award (or earlier, at the discretion of the PI).

 Covered individuals (described above) are required to complete an online RCR training program provided by the Collaborative Institutional Training Initiative (CITI).
 If you are not registered with CITI, you will need to visit the CITI registration information page.

 Documentation of basic training: Documentation of completion of this component will be maintained by the ORC.
 Additionally, a completion certificate is available for printing via CITI.
 A copy of this certificate should be maintained by the individual completing the training and the PI.
 PI should attach this documentation to the RCR training documentation form he/she keeps on each covered individual.